El-Tejaso/OnesAndZeroes/README.md

 ### Main Controls:

-- Rightclick and drag to move pan the view, use the mousewheel to zoom in and out.
+- Rightclick and drag to move/pan the view, use the mousewheel to zoom in and out.
 - Drag a gate to move it.
-- Drag a rectangle to do a rectangle selection (hold shift while doing this to make it additive).
+- Drag a rectangle to do a rectangle selection (hold `Shift` while doing this to make it additive).
 - Hold right-click on a gate/selection to delete it
 - Press `[Shift] D` to duplicate a selection (totally didnt steal that from blender or anything haha)
 - Press `[Shift] C` to connect the selected inputs and outputs *in the order that they were selected*.
 Very useful